-APC stands for Alternative PHP Cache, and is a free open-source opcode (operation code) caching plugin for PHP.
-With APC setup on your server, your PHP script executions can be optimized to run more efficiently, by cutting down on needless dynamic PHP executions.
+APC or Alternative PHP Cache, is a free open-source opcode (operation code) caching plugin for PHP.
+With APC caching your PHP script executions can run more efficiently, by cutting down on dynamic PHP executions.

 Why would you want to install APC?

 PHP is a dynamic scripting language, so every time there is a request for a page, the server must first parse the code in your PHP script in order to generate the resulting HTML code seen by a visitor’s web-browser.

 PHP is ideal for web pages that have content that is constantly updated, since each visitor gets a fresh copy of the page.
 So for instance if you have your PHP script pulling data from a database, as soon as there is new data in the database, it will automatically be in the generated HTML code for the next visitor requesting that page as well.

 In most cases the need to re-run PHP scripts for data that might not have changed in the first place, can be taxing on the server.
 By implementing APC you cut down on repeat PHP script executions, skipping the parsing and compiling steps.
 APC stores the opcode, and that is simply executed each time the script is called again.

 What’s the difference between APC and other types of caching?